 What is a credit report?

-Your credit report – sometimes referred to as your credit file – details your financial status and history.
-You are entitled to request a copy of your statutory credit report from one of the Credit Reference Agencies – TransUnion (formerly CallCredit), Experian and Equifax – for free.
+Your credit report – sometimes referred to as your credit file – details your financial history.
+You are entitled to request a copy of your statutory credit report from one of the Credit Reference Agencies – TransUnion (formerly CallCredit), Experian and Equifax, for a nominal fee.

 To help you understand how good your financial history is, or is likely to be seen in the eyes of a lender you apply to, Credit Reference Agencies will assign you a score based on your history and behaviour.
 To view this score and get ongoing access to your credit report, you can use a free service such as Noddle or Clearscore, which are powered by the information the Credit Reference Agencies hold.